tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 This draft refers to dates in Internet Date/Time Format as specified in {{Section 5.6 of DATES}} without the optional `T` separator.

-# Abridged Compression Scheme
+# Abridged Compression Scheme {#scheme}

 This section describes a compression scheme suitable for compressing certificate chains used in TLS.
 The scheme is defined in two parts.
 An initial pass compressing known intermediate and root certificates and then a subsequent pass compressing the end-entity certificate.
 This scheme is used by performing the compression step of Pass 1 and then the compression step of Pass 2.
-Decompression is performed in the reverse order.
+Decompression is performed in reverse order.

-**TODO:** Abridged is a placeholder name until someone comes up with a better one.

-The compression scheme in this draft has a number of parameters as listed below.
-Future versions of this draft would use different values for these parameters and use a different TLS Certificate Compression scheme code point.
+The compression scheme in this draft has two parameters listed below which influence the construction of the static dictionary.
+Future versions of this draft would use different parameters and so construct different dictionaries which would be registered under different TLS Certificate Compression code points.
+This is discussed further in {{deployment}}.

 * `CCADB_SNAPSHOT_TIME` - 2023-01-01 00:00:00Z
 * `CT_CERT_WINDOW` - 2022-12-01 00:00:00Z to 2023-01-01 00:00:00Z